Top 10 DIY SEO Tips

 Tips On How To Do SEO Yourself

 I was recently in a meeting with a client discussing the beginnings of his new business venture.
-We were slurping down the last sips of semi cold coffee when he had a final question about Search Engine Optimisation, or SEO.
+We were slurping down the last sips of semi cold coffee when he had a final question about our Search Engine Optimisation (SEO) service for his Perth Business.

 He knew it was something companies should do but was confused as to how it worked, whether it involved just throwing some money at Google to solve the problem or, as I informed him, a more intricate process was in fact required.
 He also mentioned that his personal blog about racing had recently taken a hit despite high traffic and ranking quite well previously.

 Search Engine Optimisation is a term many come across frequently through scam‐riddled spam they receive at work but other than the fact it has something to do with ‘keywords’ few know exactly how it works.
 In fact nobody other than the good people at Google know how it actually works.
 That’s because the algorithm for search engine results page ranking is kept highly secret to prevent people from exploiting it.
 Fair enough we think right?

 In short, Search Engine Optimisation, as the name suggests, is the optimisation of your web content with a desire to increase one’s Search Engine Results Page ranking or getting to that sacred #1 spot on Google.